audiconnect/audi_connect_ha/readme.md

 **scan_interval**

 - (number)(Optional) The frequency in minutes for how often to fetch status data from Audi Connect.
 (Optional.
-Default is 10 minutes, can be no more frequent than 1 min.)
+Default is 15 minutes, can be no more frequent than 15 minutes.)

 ## Services